bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 ### Notification URL

-If you fill in notification URL, BitcartCC instance will send IPN notifications to that URL via a POST request.
+If you fill in notification URL, Bitcart instance will send IPN notifications to that URL via a POST request.

 It will send the following json data: